220516-Java-Angular-Enterprise/nouman-payton-geethika-p1/README.md

 ### Functional Requirements

-- An new employee or new finance manager can request registration with the system PUT -G
+~- An new employee or new finance manager can request registration with the system~
 - ~An admin user can approve or deny new registration requests~
 - The system will register the user's information for payment processing PUT -G
 - ~A registered employee can authenticate with the system by providing valid credentials~